sdman135/Twitter-Sentiment-Analysis-and-Botometer/README.md

   - Next I preformed the sentiment polarity function on the entire dataframe by using a simply lambda function.
 ![](images/sentiment_head.png)
-Had to censor user info
+  Had to censor user's screen name

   - Lastly I classified the sentiment polarity score by positive/negative and displayed the count for each.
 ![](images/sentiment_class.png)